2sic/App-Disqus/readme.md

 ## History

 * v02.00 2022-03
   * Upgrade to v12.05 conventions
   * Switched all injects to use Razor
 * v02.01 2022-05
   * Moved inline scripts to files for CSP
 * v02.02 2022-06
   * Changed all base classes to their 2sxc 14 equivalents
   * Changed from GetService<> to the new ServiceKit14
+* v02.03.00 2023-05
+  * Removed _ from Filenames
+  * Replaced turnOn Tag with `Kit.Page.TurnOn`